raphaelfavier/supabase-nextjs/README.md

    - Go to [Supabase](https://supabase.com/)
    - Create a new project
-   - Run the migration file present in the `supabase/migrations` directory
+   - Run the migration file present in the `supabase/migrations` directory using the `SQL Editor`

 3. **Create your environment file:**